benediktkr/aws-demo/README.md

 I tried to keep all of the logic in Terraform, but it feels like it belongs somewhere else --- even independently.
 Also, it would be better if you could just specify a total number of nodes, and an automatically correct ratio of managers/workers would be selected automatically.

 The `local-exec` command that invokes Ansible is terribly messy and has handcrafted JSON.
 Also, due to limitation in Terraform, you can only configure one app in `stack.tf`, but the Ansible is able to handle a list of apps.
+It might be better to have that part of the configuration in Ansible and not Terraform.